 Even more comfortable shoes, like sneakers, can still leave you with very sore feet if your arches aren’t properly supported.
 Look for shoes with existing arch support, or buy supportive insoles if your shoes don’t have them.
 You may need insoles even for shoes that already have support if it isn’t adequate.
 Investing in some socks with arch support bands is a good idea as well.

 In extreme conditions cracked skin is inevitable, but it’s also a result of untreated dry skin issues.
 Cracked skin may appear chapped as well, and will likely bleed.
 It’s best to treat dry skin before it begins cracking.
-However, if you work in a job where your feet sweat or are exposed to water for prolonged periods, you will need to make sure you dry your feet when you get home, and use foot repair cream diligently.
+However, if you work in a job where your feet sweat or are exposed to water for prolonged periods, you will need to make sure you dry your feet when you get home.
+Remember, pull out your trusty Champion Cooling Foot Cream to reward your hard-working feet with spa-like moisturizing and conditioning.

 How to Choose the Best Foot Cream for Sore Feet